givenscj/MCW-High-Performance-Computing/Whiteboard design session/WDS trainer guide - Big Compute.md

 1. What technology would you recommend ThoughtRender use for implementing their rendering compute workloads in Azure?

-    Azure Batch Rendering -- a combination of IaaS compute resources, managed by Azure Batch (i.e., to start/stop compute resources to complete a rendering workload), and integrated where possible with software rendering tools such as Blender or Maya.
+    Azure Batch Rendering, a combination of IaaS compute resources, managed by Azure Batch (i.e., to start/stop compute resources to complete a rendering workload), and integrated where possible with software rendering tools such as Blender or Maya.

 2. Are there particular types of compute instances you would guide ThoughtRender to use?

     Rendering is a compute-heavy activity (physics calculations used to simulate light passing to/through objects in 3D), with a requirement for fast storage to read/write individual frames of video as the rendering activity works through a sequence of video.
-Frames (i.e., the input/output data for the physics calculation) can be easily \"split up\" between compute nodes, and are not dependent on each other -- this means there is typically little requirement for specialized (i.e., Infiniband) networking for inter-communication during the render.
+Frames (i.e., the input/output data for the physics calculation) can be easily \"split up\" between compute nodes and are not dependent on each other.
+This means there is typically little requirement for specialized (i.e., Infiniband) networking for inter-communication during the render.

 3. Are compute-intensive, memory-intensive, disk-intensive, or network-optimized instances needed?